themisir/themisir.com/content/posts/dry.md

 You remember writing out some middleware to show off to your colleagues back in days.
 Maybe it is the time you can put that skills in a good use.

 However, you don’t want to just create a middleware.
 It is not really straightforward to use.
-The fact that you have to plug middleware in somewhere along with the application configuration  (Program.cs or Startup.cs usually), means your implementation logic will become obscure, looking at the bare minimum method won’t make any sense when in fact all the implementation would lie in somewhere within `MyDearMiddleware` class.
-You have read statement by statement to understand what is going with the code.
+The fact that you have to plug middleware in somewhere along with the application configuration (`Program.cs` or `Startup.cs` usually), means your implementation logic will become obscure, looking at the bare minimum method won’t make any sense when in fact all the implementation would lie somewhere within `MyDearMiddleware` class.
+You have to read the code statement by statement to understand what is going on with the code.
 Also it is not easy to plug in a middleware to a specific endpoint in ASP.NET Core.
 It is possible, but not straightforward (to some degree).

 Wouldn’t it be cool to just mark your methods with some sort of marker, attribute to do certain checks.
 Similar to adding `[Authorize]` to the actions you wish to be authorized [^authorize].